What is the Trade Efficiency Rule?

 However, we can see that Nation B is much more adept at producing oranges.
 If Nation B were to devote all of its capital and labor resources to orange production, we could see that it will be able to output 1,000 units of oranges.
 By contrast, looking at Nation A’s production-possibilities frontier, we can see that only 500 units of oranges can be produced if all capital and labor resources are devoted to oranges.

 In such a scenario, the Trade Efficiency Rule would state that Nation A should produce apples solely, and that Nation B should produce oranges solely.
-It will maximize the supply of both goods, which will in turn place downward pressure on the prices of the goods.
+This will maximize the supply of both goods, which will in turn place downward pressure on the prices of the goods.
 In the long run, both nations will also be able to further tailor their production methods to drive production costs down even further.

 While having a global economy that follows the Trade Efficiency Rule may sound like a great idea to consumers, there are some risks associated with doing so.
-Namely, one single producer will become so adept at production a particular good that they will eventually be able to exercise monopoly pricing.
+Namely, one single producer will become so adept at the production of a particular good that they will eventually be able to exercise monopoly pricing.

 As one nation becomes impossible to beat on cost, fewer and fewer nations will choose to compete with that nation at producing a particular good and will turn to producing other goods.
 Thus, fewer players will exist in the market, which may grant a lot of market power to a single nation.